minima-global/minidocs/docs/runanode/archivenodes.md

 This will setup a connection to the MySQL database running in Docker.

-### How to sync the archive data to MySQL
+### Update MySQL

-To sync your Minima archive database to your MySQL data:
+To update the MySQL tables with the archive blocks from your node:

 1. Open Minima Docker CLI or Minima Terminal MiniDapp

-2. Run the command
+2. Optional - run the command `mysql action:info` with your login details to check the current status

 ```
-mysql host:minimysql database:archivedb user:archiveuser password:youruserpassword action:info
+mysql action:info host:minimysql database:archivedb user:archiveuser password:youruserpassword
 ```

-Example output:
+<details> <summary> Example output </summary>

 ```
 {
   "command":"mysql",